 How often is the data updated?

 Automated software checks for new permits once a day.
 Each check looks at the past 20 days of permits and pulls newly found notices into the dashboard.
+Final permit data will not be regularly updated, but additional data will be provided in the event of new FOIA requests.

 What are the data sources?